abhishekghoshh/tools-i-use/neovim-helper.md

 - **Shortcuts**
   - Use the Ctrl-^ or (Ctrl-6) shortcut to navigate back to the previously opened file stored in a buffer
+  - Use (ctrl + o) to go forward and (ctrl + i) to go back
+  - indentation on left and right (v to enter visual mode then press < or >) (but after pressing > it will indent the lines and unselect those, so we can use gb to restore last visual block)
   - leader key is space by default
   - space + c + h for cheetsheet opening and closing
   - only type space bar + wait for 2 sec it, it will suggest some next commands to type